How many applications does St. John’s Law receive each year?

 What is the application deadline?

-Applicants should submit applications materials before March 15 to receive priority consideration.
-There are different deadlines for early decision programs and honors programs.
+Applicants should submit applications materials before March 16 to receive priority consideration.
+There are different deadlines for early decision programs.

 Do you offer Spring Admission?